 - Many funders provide additional guidance and suggested wording related to acknowledgements.

-- Double-check submission requirements and author guidelines, to ensure that your article adheres.
+- Submission requirements and author guidelines should be double-checked to ensure that the article adheres to them.

-- Ask a trusted colleague to review your article.
+- A trusted colleague can be asked to review an article.
 They can help find areas of the publication needing more clarity.

-- Write a cover letter to the journal that speaks to why your submission meets the aims and mission of their journal.
+- A cover letter to the journal should be written that speaks to why the submission meets the aims and mission of their journal.

-- Prior to peer review, you may get access to a full draft of your article in the form of a “preprint.”
-You may be allowed to cite preprints in grant applications (check first with your funder’s policy).
-Many journals allow you to make your preprint openly available via an institutional repository or your personal web site, so read your publication contract, and ask about this if it’s not already addressed there.
+- Prior to peer review, the investigator may get access to a full draft of their article in the form of a “preprint.”
+New grant applications may allow the citing of preprints (the funder’s policy should be checked first).
+Many journals allow investigators to make the preprint openly available via an institutional repository or a personal web site.
+This information should be within the publication contract, and investigators are encouraged to ask about this if it’s not already addressed there.

-- If you are invited to resubmit your article after handling reviewer comments, there are a few things to consider.
-List each comment, and calmly answer each one.
-Ensure that you have addressed all comments and when possible, do as the reviewer requests.
+- If an investigator is invited to resubmit an article after handling reviewer comments, they should list each comment, and calmly answer each in turn.
+Investigators should ensure that all comments have been addressed and, when possible, reviewer requests have been met.

 Maximize and track impact

-Congratulations, your paper has been accepted for publication!
-To optimize the reach and impact of your work, there are a few important things to consider.
+When a paper has been accepted for publication, in order to optimize the reach and impact of the work, there are a few important things to consider.

-- First, visit this comprehensive checklist developed by Duke University Press for ensuring that your article reaches a wide audience.
+- Duke University Press has developed this comprehensive checklist for ensuring that an article reaches a wide audience.

-- Reach out to your unit communicator or University Communications at acceptance, and ask them to consider a press release.
+- University Communications, or the appropriate unit communicator should be contacted at acceptance, and asked to consider a press release.
 After the paper is published, they will be less likely to be interested.

-- Arm yourself with information about research and author impact.
+- Information about research and author impact should be reviewed.

 - Learn more about publication metrics.

-- Ensure you have an ORCID iD, and that it is registered with Duke.
+- Investigators should make sure they have an ORCID iD, and that it is registered with Duke.

-- Make sure your scholarly work is Open Access by depositing it in one of Duke’s repositories.
-Duke has an open access policy for faculty authors that makes it possible to share your peer reviewed articles via Duke, and Duke’s repositories will link your publications from your Scholars@Duke profile too.
+- Scholarly work should be made Open Access by depositing it in one of Duke’s repositories.
+Duke has an open access policy for faculty authors that makes it possible to share peer reviewed articles via the University.
+Duke’s repositories will also link publications from investigator's Scholars@Duke profile.

-- You can ensure persistent access to your data and make it easier to get credit for it by putting it in the Duke Research Data Repository which assigns a digital object identifier (DOI).
+- Persistent access to data, and appropriate accreditation can be made more likely by putting papers in the Duke Research Data Repository which assigns a digital object identifier (DOI).